-• Personnel:
+Personnel:

 - This category includes annual salaries/wages, stipends, allowances, differentials, bonuses or extra months' salary, and any anticipated termination/severance pay for any personnel to be charged to the proposed agreement.
-(Note: headquarters personnel should not be included here but under the other direct costs category below). - All positions listed should be in terms of FTE, expressed as a percent, the rate of pay, and the associated unit measurement (hour/month/year) anticipated to fulfill project implementation.
+(Note: headquarters personnel should be included here, not under the other direct costs category below). - All positions listed should be in terms of FTE, expressed as a percent, the rate of pay, and the associated unit measurement (hour/month/year) anticipated to fulfill project implementation.
 In the budget narrative, identify each position and indicate its role in RSC operations.
-The budget narrative should
+The budget narrative should indicate both the number of FTEs and the number of employees occupying each type of position.

-- indicate both the number of FTEs and the number of employees occupying each type of position. - For example, RSC Director This individual is responsible for the overall management of the RSC.
+- For example, RSC Director This individual is responsible for the overall management of the RSC.
 This position is responsible for compliance with all the terms and conditions of the agreement including implementation, program, and financial reporting. \$85,000/year x 100% of time = \$85,000. - Identify consultants separately from other permanent staff by listing them in the contractual category detailed below.
 Include anticipated position title(s), the proposed daily or hourly rate to be paid as compensation, and the number of consultant days that are anticipated. - The Bureau will not authorize personnel positions to be charged based on a flat monthly fee that includes salaries, benefits, travel costs, etc. - o If your organization anticipates the payment of employee termination and/or severance pay during the proposed funding period, the Bureau will consider such costs an allowable charge to the extent of the Bureau's responsibility in accordance with each employee's direct relation to the Bureau's funded activities.
 For example, an employee charged to Bureau activities for one-half of their employment with the organization shall have only one half of their termination or severance costs charged to the agreement.
 Explain anticipated termination or severance expenses in the budget narrative section.
-Severance pay must be consistent with the organization's established personnel policies and practices as well as local labor laws. - Other types of allowances such as housing and education or differentials must be shown separately and identified against the position to be charged.
-The budget detail should specify which positions and the number of employees being given each service; i.e., housing for 3 employees; education allowance for 2 children of 2 employees, etc. Allowances should be based on established policies and should be made available to all employees of the organization in similar situations or positions, not just to employees funded by the U.S. Government.
-The Bureau's policy is to limit the payment of allowances to amounts which do not exceed the rates approved for government employees in similar situations. - Additionally, attach a staff organizational chart with the above information, indicating existing and proposed positions, staff restructuring or reorganization from the previous year (if applicable), and an organizational
+Severance pay must be consistent with the organization's established personnel policies and practices as well as local labor laws.

-- chart.
-Attach a copy of your organization's established salary schedule showing different pay levels and step increases on which the budget is based. - Information on the Cost of Living Allowance (COLA) and proposed salary increase or adjustment should be noted in the budget narrative accompanying the budget worksheet.
+- Other types of allowances such as housing and education or differentials must be shown separately and identified against the position to be charged.
+The budget detail should specify which positions and the number of employees being given each allowance; i.e., housing for 3 employees; education allowance for 2 children of 2 employees, etc. Allowances should be based on established applicant policies and should be made available to all employees of the applicant organization in similar situations or positions, not just to employees funded by the U.S. Government.
+The Bureau's policy is to limit the payment of allowances to amounts which do not exceed the rates approved for government employees in similar situations. - Additionally, attach a staff organizational chart with the above information, indicating existing and proposed positions, staff restructuring or reorganization from the previous year (if applicable), and an organizational chart.
+Attach a copy of your organization's established salary schedule showing different pay levels and step increases on which the budget is based.
+Applicants are encouraged to include as additional tabs within Attachment A, a Staffing Metrics Summary that displays productivity measures and efficiencies over time for major processing activities and an Organizational Summary Table that lists on board head counts and FTE projections by location and organizational unit for FY 2025 (if applicable), FY 2026 (if applicable) and FY 2027. - Information on the Cost-of-Living Allowance (COLA) and proposed salary increase or adjustment should be noted in the budget narrative accompanying the budget worksheet.